johncornish/seeds/ai/commands/tdd.md

 3. **Add exactly one assertion.**
    - Follow the order: **exceptional**, **degenerate**, **ancillary**, **happy**.
+   - This ordering is a guardrail against *Grabbing for The Gold* (Uncle Bob): avoid the “core” behavior until you’ve cleared the hedge of edge cases around it.
    - Tests should exercise the real public API of the feature; avoid contorting tests to accommodate awkward internals.

 4. **Run the relevant tests.**